 Pennsylvania won’t appeal same-sex marriage case

-The governor’s decision means that same-sex marriage will remain legal in Pennsylvania, without the threat that a higher court will reinstate the ban.
+Gov. Tom Corbett’s decision Wednesday means that same-sex marriage will remain legal in Pennsylvania, without the threat that a higher court will reinstate the ban.

-U.S. District Court Judge John Jones III struck down a 1996 state law banning recognition of gay marriage, calling it unconstitutional.
-One widow, 11 couples and one couple’s teenage daughters had sued.
-Their lawyers said another party has never been allowed to appeal in the state’s place.
+On Tuesday, U.S. District Court Judge John Jones III struck down Pennsylvania’s 1996 law banning recognition of gay marriage, calling it unconstitutional.

-Corbett’s decision goes against the Republican governor’s personal beliefs.
-He opposes same-sex marriage and supported thus-far unsuccessful efforts to amend the state constitution to ban gay marriage.
-In October, he took heat for comparing the marriage of same-sex couples to the marriage of a brother and sister.
+Corbett opposes same-sex marriage and supported thus-far unsuccessful efforts to amend the state constitution to ban gay marriage.

-Pennsylvania is the 19th state to recognize same-sex marriages and the last northeastern U.S. state to do so.
-Hundreds of gay couples rushed to apply for marriage licenses after Jones’ ruling Tuesday.
+Pennsylvania is the 19th to recognize same-sex marriages.
+Hundreds of gay couples apply for marriage licenses after Jones’ ruling Tuesday.